XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 the payload to display the index of the last closed / settled ledger on the XRPL.

-We will use this example to study how to do Inter Process Communication (IPC) in Electron.
-For reasons of due diligence it has to be mentioned that JavaScript has no real Processes / Threading, it rather follows an event-driven paradigm.
+This example shows how to do Inter Process Communication (IPC) in Electron.
+Technically, JavaScript has no true parallel processes or threading, because it follows a single-threaded event-driven paradigm.
 Nonetheless
-Electron provides us with two IPC modules called ipcMain and ipcRenderer.
+Electron provides us with two IPC modules called `ipcMain` and `ipcRenderer`.
 We can roughly equate those two to a backend process and a frontend processc when we think in terms of client-server applications.
 It works as follows:

-1. Create a function that enables the frontend to subscribe to backend events (in 1_preload.js)
+1. Create a function that enables the frontend to subscribe to backend events (in `view/1_preload.js`)
 2. Make the function available by preloading it (webPreferences.preload during window creation)
 3. Use that function in the frontend (e.g. 1_renderer.js, loaded in 1_hello.html) to attach a callback that handles frontend updates when the event is dispatched
 4. Dispatch the event from the backend (e.g. appWindow.webContents.send('update-ledger-index', value))